drewtavernier/Super-Lightweight-Lightbox/README.md

 ## Upcoming Features / Improvements:
-- **BUG:** Fix escape key when 2 or more lightboxes are implemented on the same page
 - **IMPROVEMENT:** Close lightbox using back button
 - **IMPROVEMENT:** Trap focus in lightbox
 - **FEATURE:** Close Button at Top option